 Degrees are conferred three times annually: on the date of Commencement exercises in May, on August 1, and on December 30.
-Students who have reached third semester and plan to complete degree requirements at SCU must file a "Graduation Application" form by the deadlines established and published on the SCU website.
+Students who have reached 90 credit hours and plan to complete degree requirements at SCU must file a "Graduation Application" form by the deadlines established and published on the SCU website.
 All information pertaining to the graduation application can be found on the SCU website.

-No student will be placed on the prospective graduation list until the graduation application has been completed and filed with the registrar's office.
+No student will be placed on the prospective graduation list until the graduation application has been completed and filed with the Office of the Registrar.